AkshatKumar10/ExpenseTracker/README.md

   - Equal split
   - Custom split (define individual shares manually)

+- ✅ **Mark as Settled**
+  Easily mark any balance as settled once the payment has been made between users.

+- 🌓 **Dark/Light Theme Support**
+  Seamless switching between dark and light themes for a better user experience.

 - 📊 **Real-Time Balance Updates**
   Instantly reflect changes in balances when expenses are added or updated.